jxxcarlson/elm-scheme/README.md

 It follows  Jonathan Tang's article
 [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) in which he gives a tutorial introduction to an interpreter writen in Haskell.
+I plan to slowly work through the tutorial, adding features to this little Scheme as I go.

 4/4/2021: Start project, write the parser and a primitive `eval` function that can do basic integer arithmetic.